Early Life

-Robert Edward Turner III was born on November 19, 1938, in Cincinnati, Ohio.
-He is the eldest child of Robert Edward Turner II and Florence Rooney.
-His family moved to Savannah, Georgia when he was nine.
-Turner attended The McCallie School, a private boys' preparatory school in Chattanooga, Tennessee, and later Brown University.
-At Brown, he was involved in the debating union and captained the sailing team, although he left before graduating.
+Robert Edward Turner III was born in Cincinnati, Ohio, on November 19, 1938.
+His family moved to Savannah, Georgia, when he was nine.
+Turner attended Brown University, where he was involved in the Brown Debating Union and captained the sailing team.
+Although he initially majored in classics, he later switched to economics.
+However, he was expelled before graduating.

 Rise to Success